PaNOSC-ViNYL/ase/doc/development/writing_documentation_ase.rst

 ===============================================

-If you contribue documentation together with the code and tests (and you should) here is how you create a development enviroment on a virtual CentOS7 guest machine using Vagrant_.
+If you contribue documentation together with the code and tests (and you should) here is how you create a development environment on a virtual CentOS7 guest machine using Vagrant_.
 It takes about 10 minutes.

 1. install Vagrant_ on a host: